dantleech/blog/source/_posts/2018-10-14-rephpactor.md

 The disadvantage is that it's a long running process, and at the moment at least the original Phpactor is more stable.

-Anyway - it leads to a dilemma where more stuff is added to the core.
+Anyway - it leads to a problem where more code is added to the core which duplicates existing functionality and introduces more noise.
+It would be much better if the language server were optional.

 Extensions
 ----------